 If layoffs are on the horizon, take the necessary steps to operate at your best and prepare for the worst.
+[TWEET]

 When layoffs are on the horizon, it can be difficult to feel positive or motivated in the workplace.
 However, this is exactly when you need to shine!
 Take a deep breath each morning and mentally prepare for the day.
 I don’t believe in “face time,” but I think it’s important to not cut corners.
 Show up on time and stay until you’ve handled the work that needs to be done.
 Consider postponing your vacation, if you had one planned.
 If you’ve been putting off certain tasks or projects, revisit them and add the important ones back on to your to-do list.
 Don’t give management a reason to put you on the pink slip list.

 Now is the time to ramp up your personal brand strategy.
 Take initiative and find opportunities to market your value.
 Volunteer to present to other groups in the company and actively participate in department or companywide meetings when you can add value.
 Also, take credit for your achievements.
 While it’s important to be a team player, don’t be afraid to let others know how you played a role in the company’s success.

 Seek out professional development opportunities in the form of webinars, networking events, online group discussions and so forth that are focused on your line of work and specialty.
 You want to remain on the cutting edge of your field.
 Not only will this elevate your brand, should you need to find another job, but you’ll also be able to bring this knowledge back to your organization, which makes you even more valuable.
 It’s hard to lay off someone who’s considered the “go-to” person in your industry or line of work.

 Make sure your personal profiles (like Facebook) are secure so recruiters (and frankly your current manager) can’t see them.
 I recommend changing your name to “FirstName MiddleName” or something to that effect to keep your personal profiles private.

 Identify which social media channels you want to use for your job search and make sure they are current and in alignment with your resume and career goals.
 If you’re planning to update your profile on LinkedIn, first change your account settings so the changes you make won’t show up in your activity feed (this will prevent any red flags getting raised at your current employment).